exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 1 - Ashes and Echoes.md

 # Book 1: The Dance of Life and Death
 ## Chapter 1: Ashes and Echoes

+Something was wrong in Oakhaven.
+Kaelen couldn't name it—couldn't point to one specific thing and say *that, that's what's making my skin crawl*.
+But soldiers had passed through the town gates three times in the past hour, and none of them were local garrison.
+Too disciplined.
+Too well-armed.
+Too quiet.

 The ale tasted like regret, which was fitting.
 Everything in Oakhaven tasted like regret if you gave it enough thought—the water from the well, the stew at The Rusty Blade, even the women who occasionally graced Kaelen's bed.
 Not that he'd had much of that lately.
 Hard to maintain a healthy romantic life when you spent most of your time killing things for coin.

 Kaelen took another sip and let his gaze drift across the tavern's common room.
 The Rusty Blade was living up to its name tonight: dull, worn, and probably dangerous if you grabbed it the wrong way.
 A dozen patrons hunched over their drinks, each one looking like they'd rather be anywhere else.
 He could relate.